wrightben/math/1 - Statistics - General/probability/permutations/README.md

 #### Practical Applications

-With any completed factorial permutation string of non-duplicates, a new one can be created by map-and-replace.
-See the code on permutations in CodeEval folder.

 It takes 8 minutes to calculate the list of permutations for 11! on a Macbook Pro.

 - Generate it once